Why do we need a new Main Library?

-Originally planned for September, the second round of public input will be heard after Schematic Design, late winter / early spring, when solutions or an update to public concerns gathered in July can be addressed, including:
+Originally planned for September 2018, the second round of public input will be heard after Schematic Design, slated for summer 2019, when solutions or an update to public concerns gathered in July can be addressed, including:

 - Sustainability strategy (bird strikes / glass / energy costs)

 How can I express my opinion about the project to City leaders?